dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * vCon instance - a vCon populated with data for a specific conversation

-* vCon instance version - a single version of an instance of a convsersation, which may be modified to redact or append additional information  forming a subseqent vCon instance version
+* vCon instance version - a single version of an instance of a conversation, which may be modified to redact or append additional information  forming a subsequent vCon instance version

 * vCon syntax version - the version for the data syntax used for form a vCon